byuflowlab/GXBeam.jl/README.md

 ## Performance

 This code has been optimized to be highly performant, primarily by maintaining type stability and minimizing allocations.
-As a result the performance of this package rivals (and sometimes beats) that of the Fortran implementation of GEBT provided by Wenbin Yu.
+As a result the performance of this package rivals (or even outperforms) that of the Fortran implementation of GEBT provided by Wenbin Yu.
 At this point, differences in performance between the two codes can be primarily attributed to the performance of the sparse linear system solver in each.

 ## Usage

 See the [documentation](https://flow.byu.edu/GEBT.jl/dev)

-Note that while the theory is identical to the Wenbin Yu's code, some of the implementation details vary.
+Note that while the theoretical basis for this code is identical to Wenbin Yu's code, some of the implementation details vary.

 ## References
 <a id="1">[1]</a>